Andrercouto/SeazoneCase/README.md

 ### Part 1 - Data Wrangling

 Once the Repository has its Databases and the necessary dependencies configured, the first part of the Case can be started.
-It concerns Data Wrangling, which is process of transforming "Raw Data" into a more appropriate and valuable format (in this case, specially a format that could fit on a regression machine learning model), ensuring its quality and usefulness.
+It concerns Data Wrangling, which is process of transforming "Raw Data" into a more appropriate and valuable format (in this specific case, preferably a format that fits into a regression machine learning model), ensuring its quality and usefulness.
 In order to keep the modeled data a [new folder](https://github.com/Andrercouto/SeazoneCase/tree/main/modeled_data) was created.

 Four of the five given Datasets were scrapped from *Airbnb*.
 The first questions would be:

-- *Are these differents datasets corcening the same set of places/appartments?*
+- *Do these differents datasets represent the same set of places/appartments?*

-- *If they are, would be usefull to merge them?
-In which way?*
+- *If they are, would be usefull - or even possible - to merge them into a condensed dataset, which would contain their most critical information?
+How could it be done?*

 #### Check Airbnb Data

-The [CheckAirbnbData.py](https://github.com/Andrercouto/SeazoneCase/blob/main/Scripts/DataWrangling/CheckAirbnbData.py) script (*which cointains comments specifying more clearly the steps taken on each line*) found out that **yes**, this Datasets are related to the same set of places, so, it could be usefull to join them, and each one of them will need to be treated in a different way in order to *condense* and *merge* them without losing important information.
+The [CheckAirbnbData.py](https://github.com/Andrercouto/SeazoneCase/blob/main/Scripts/DataWrangling/CheckAirbnbData.py) script (*which cointains comments specifying more clearly the steps taken on each line*) found out that **yes**, this Datasets are related to the same set of places, so, it could be usefull to join them.

+Each one of the datasets will need to be treated in a different way in order to *condense* and *merge* them without losing important information.

 #### Wrangling *Details_Data.csv*